 Photo Courtesy of the NCI

+A rectal exam for prostate check, a routine pelvic exam in women and screening tests such as those recommended for preventing or diagnosing colorectal cancer such as colonoscopy, and anal surgery done for other problems such as hemorrhoids can lead to diagnosis.
+There are no blood tests to diagnose anal cancer at this time.
 Once there is concern that there may be an abnormal mass in the anus, other tests may be performed to try to diagnose what the mass is.

-Anoscopy, or exam of the anal canal with a small, lighted scope, may be performed to visualize any abnormal findings.
+Anoscopy, an exam of the anal canal with a small scope, may be performed to visualize any abnormal findings.
 If an abnormal area is confirmed, a biopsy may be performed to determine the exact diagnosis.
 This biopsy may be performed in the clinic with the help of a local anesthetic or may be performed in the operating room with anesthesia.
 If the diagnosis of anal cancer is confirmed, additional tests to determine the extent of the cancer may be recommended.
 These tests help to stage the cancer in the anus and, thus, help the physician determine a prognosis.

 STAGING ANAL CANCER